scicloj/scicloj.github.io/content/en/docs/community/about.md

 As data practitioners, we wish our work to be simple and easy.
 We wish to have elegant and dynamic ways to expess ourselves, explore, and build robust systems.
 Functional programming and Lisp offer promising ideas to support that, and these ideas meet in quite a pragmatic way -- and in harmony -- in Clojure.

-While Clojure already offers the common needs for typical data problems, it surely needs to keep growing with the depth and breadth of diverse domains, use cases, and communities.
+While Clojure already covers the common needs for typical data problems, it surely needs to keep growing with the depth and breadth of diverse domains, use cases, and communities.

 Making that happen is a technical challenge as well as a social one.
 It requires persistent work of open-souce collaboration and community buiilding.